aki2o/emacs-pophint/README.md

 * pophint:do ...
 A base command.
 Show hints using given source, action and so on.
 * pophint:do-flexibly ...
 Do `pophint:do` using `pophint:global-sources` and `pophint:sources`.
 * pophint:do-interactively ...
-Inquire doing action for user and do `pophint:do-flexibly` using the action.
+Inquire about action for user and do `pophint:do-flexibly` using the action.
 * pophint:redo ...
-Do `pophint:do` again.
+Do last `pophint:do` again.

 This extension provides the following API.

 * pophint:defsource ...
-Define *SOURCE*.
+Define source.
 It's defined as variable named `pophint:source-...` and the command named `pophint:do-...` is defined for the source.
 * pophint:defaction ...
-Define *ACTION*.
+Define action.
 You'll be able to select the action and the command named `pophint:do-flexibly-...` is defined for the action.

 For other API and customization, see this elisp code or execute `customize-group "pophint"`.